FOSSEE/st-scripts/using_plot_interactively/script.rst

 1. Create 100 equally spaced points between -pi/2 and pi/2?

-2. How do you clear a figure in ipython?
+2. What will the command ''linspace(-pi,pi,100)'' do.
+   - returns 100 evenly spaced samples from -pi to pi
+   - returns 100 evenly spaced samples from -pi to pi excluding pi but including -pi
+   - returns 100 evenly spaced samples from -pi to pi excluding -pi but including pi
+   - returns 100 evenly spaced samples from -pi to pi including both -pi and pi

-3. How do find the length of a sequence?
+3. How do you find the length of a sequence?

 ..
 L25